1819 Rann of Kutch earthquake: 1819 damage

+Aftermath of 1819 earthquake

+Damming of Nara river with formation of Allah Bund and Kori Creek

+1854 map of the region by George Bellas Greenough.
+In this map, "Shakoor Lake" is marked by the words "Lake formed by the earthquake of 1819", "Canes in sandstone" refer to the Carnian pluvial-era fossilised reed in sandstone often referred to as "Schilfsandstein" in geological literature, "Allah Bund" is marked by "The Bunee", south of which is Bhuj Formation (containing "Gharwar Hills", "Doura Hills", "Chundearnee Hills", etc.).

+Before 1819, the Nara was a massive, active freshwater branch of the Indus.
+It was the "main road" for trade.
+It flowed directly south, past Sindri Fort, and emptied into the sea through the Kori Mouth.
+It was deep enough for large ships and supported lush rice agriculture.
+The 1819 earthquake transformed a complex, organized river delta into the chaotic, marshy "wasteland" of creeks and salt lakes we see today.
+The Sir Creek, Vianwari Creek and the channels that became Harami Nala existed as secondary tidal spillways or smaller distributaries to the west of the Nara.
+They were part of the "western" delta drainage.
+While they might have interconnected with the Nara during heavy floods, they were distinct maritime inlets.

 The most obvious topographic effect of this earthquake was the formation of a ridge about 6 m high, extending for 80 km (possibly as much as 150 km) that formed a natural dam across the Puram or Kori River.
 To distinguish it from the man-made dams that were common in the region, the uplifted area became known as the Allah Bund, or Dam of God.
 The mound produced had a markedly asymmetric geometry, with a shorter and steeper south-dipping margin, about 600 m wide and a dip of 0.65°, and a broader north-dipping margin over 5 km wide with a dip of only about 0.05°.

+Present-day Allah Bund, just east of disputed Sir Creek in Great Rann of Kutch, has numerous mega solar projects near India–Pakistan border.

+Formation of upstream Shakoor Lake

+Shakoor Lake was formed north of Allah Bund with the emergence of Allah Bund and damming of Nara/Kori River system.

-Sindri Lake
+Formation of downstream Sindri Lake

-Sindri Lake, with a surface area of more than 1000 km2, was formed due to subsidence of up to 3 m south of the Allah Bund.
+Sindri Lake, south of the Allah Bund, with a surface area of more than 1000 km2, was formed due to subsidence of up to 3 m.
 Initially, the lake was cut off from the river (damming further upstream had stopped the flow) and was filled with seawater.
-On the western margin of the lake a small delta built out from the eastern part of the larger Indus Delta.
-After 1826 the river broke through the artificial dam and eventually broke through the bund itself, causing the lake to become freshwater again.
+On the western margin of the Sindri Lake, a small delta (Shakoor Lake) formed from the eastern part of the larger Indus Delta.
+After 1826 the Nara River broke through the artificial dam and eventually broke through the Allah Bund itself, causing the Sindri Lake to become freshwater again with the waters from Shakoor Lake.